EngineerKunle/Udacity04/README.md

 4. Reduce Number of Pizza's to 50 this really helped improve the performance of the page.

-5. Also Cached the length of the items array due to the total number of pizzas on the page remains constant.
+5. Also stored the length of the items in an array due to the total number of pizzas on the page remains constant.